 Part 5.
-Applicant's Statement, Certification, USCIS ASC Acknowledgement, Signature, and Contact Information
+Applicant's Statement, Certification, Acknowledgement of Appointment at USCIS Application Support Center, Signature, and Contact Information

-Item Numbers 1.a. - 6.b.
-Select the box that indicates if you filled out this application yourself or if someone interpreted this application for you.
-If applicable, select the box to indicate if someone else prepared this application for you.
-You also must affirm that you have read and understand the Acknowledgement of Required Appointment at USCIS ASC.
-Further, you must sign and date your application and provide your daytime telephone number, mobile telephone number, and email address.
-Every application MUST contain the original signature of the applicant (or parent or legal guardian, if applicable).
-A typewritten name in place of a signature is not acceptable.
+Item Numbers 1.a. - 6.
+Select the appropriate box to indicate that you either read this application yourself or someone interpreted this application for you from English to a language in which you are fluent.
+If applicable, select the box to indicate if someone prepared this application for you.
+You must also affirm that you have read and understand or that an interpreter or preparer read to you and you understand the Acknowledgement of Appointment at USCIS Application Support Center in Part 5.
+Further, you must sign and date your application and provide your daytime telephone number, mobile telephone number (if any), and email address (if any).
+Every application MUST contain the signature of the applicant (or parent or legal guardian, if applicable).
+A stamped or typewritten name in place of a signature is not acceptable.